9664250/TeamSparkleRocket/README.md

 ### 10/21/25

 New goal: Find a manipulator/intake type that would work for our bot to push, scoop, pinch, or funnel an object around.

-Grabber type chosen:

-Design:
+Must be able to interact (pick up and hold securely) with real-world objects, specifically our rocket.

+Intake type chosen: Grabber - pinches and grips the object, lifting it up and securing it.
+Would be useful for the rocket.

+Design (By Shayla):

 Necessary changes:
+* Need to remove temporary grabber specifically meant for the donut
+* Plan and work out how to make the grabber
 *

 Part list:
+*